Does India Ink Stain Clothes? – Exploring Myths and Solutions

 Step 5: Leave it to Soak

-Step 6: Check The Stain
+Step 6: Check the Stain

-Step 7: Stain Remover (Optional)
+Step 7: Apply Stain Remover (Optional)

-Step 8: Old Toothbrush
+Step 8: Gently Scrub

 Step 9: Rinse and Launder